marco476/filesystem-cache/README.md

 }
 ```

-The **CacheItemPool** constructor accept the cache path.
+The **setCacheDir static's CacheDir method** accept the cache path.
 If you can't pass it, the default cache path will be:

 ```PHP
 $_SERVER["DOCUMENT_ROOT"] . '/cache/'